 2. You’re Likely To Finance More Money

-One thing about stretching out your auto loan for a number of years is that you’ll pay that much more money.
+One thing about stretching out your auto loan for several years is that you are likely to take out more money.

 It’s always good to be smart about taking on debt, but because of the inflated vehicle market, Clark wants you to be especially careful about financing anything, including a car, right now.